Find Affordable College Courses

 A rank of #4 on this year’s list means Southwest Mississippi Community College is a great value for nursing students working on their associate degree.
 SMCC is a small public school located in the remote town of Summit.

-In-state tuition fees for undergraduate students at SMCC are $3,380 per year.
+The average tuition and fees for an in-state undergraduate at SMCC are $3,380 a year.
 After completing their Associate Degree, nursing graduates from SMCC carry an average student debtload of $17,959.

 Read More…